 First, go into the “Education Interruption” section of the Common Application.
 Here, mention if you have taken time off academics within high school, if you graduated already, or if you are planning to take a gap year.

-Second, go to the Jacobs University tab under “My Colleges”.
+Second, go to the Constructor University tab under “My Colleges”.
 Under the “Additional High School Information section”, download and complete the Educational History Form.
 In addition to your school information, make sure to mention what you have done after graduating, in chronological order.
 For instance, if you worked for a year after high school and then completed a year of university, we expect the names of institutions or companies to be listed here, with dates!

 What if in my home country we are evaluated by leaving exams rather than term report cards, quarterly, or yearly evaluations for all classes?
 May I simply submit the leaving exam grade like my A-levels, Abitur or International Baccalaureate?

 We understand that while secondary schools in some countries provide regular evaluations and that university acceptance is often partially dependent upon the accumulation of satisfactory grades (like in the United States), other countries like the United Kingdom, Germany or France focus on school leaving examinations for university admission.
 The more information you can provide us with regard to your grades, the better your chances of obtaining an offer of admission to our university.
 In the case of application files coming from countries (or educational systems) requiring leaving exams, we will continue to follow the American admission approach - evaluating grade reports, intermediate exams and predicted grades.
 The decision by our admission committee is regarded as conditional, reliant upon the final leaving exam report that is submitted to our office preceding matriculation.
-Naturally, if there is a large discrepancy between your last 2 -3 years’ worth of grades, and your final exam/school leaving grades, Jacobs University will have to reconsider your case for matriculation.
-If you are concerned about your test results after you have already indicated your intent to join Jacobs University, and would like to avoid any disappointments upon matriculation, then we suggest that you contact the admissions office as soon as you receive your final results.
+Naturally, if there is a large discrepancy between your last 2 -3 years’ worth of grades, and your final exam/school leaving grades, Constructor University will have to reconsider your case for matriculation.
+If you are concerned about your test results after you have already indicated your intent to join Constructor University, and would like to avoid any disappointments upon matriculation, then we suggest that you contact the admissions office as soon as you receive your final results.